The mission of the Center for Career and Professional Development (CCPD) is to develop, support and grow career-ready graduates of Stephens College.

 - Find resume and cover letter examples in the resource library

-As a current student or alumna, contact CCPD at [email protected] to gain access to Hire Stephens Stars.
+As a current student or alumna, contact CCPD at [email protected] to have a Hire Stephens Stars account created for you.

 As an employer, please visit our employer information page >